mbugni/fedora-remix/README.md

 ## Why Fedora?
 Fedora is a feature-rich operating system which offers a complete suite of sofware for many purposes.
 It is flexible enough to get a custom version by using the installer ([see here for more details][02]).
 The build process can be described through Kickstart files and can be modified to get new variants.

-## Prepare the build environment with Lorax
+## How to build the LiveCD
 [See a detailed description][03] of how to build the live media.

-First, install Lorax to create the virtual environment:
+### Prepare the build target
+Install kickstart tools:

 ```
-# dnf install lorax-lmc-virt
+# dnf install pykickstart
 ```

 Prepare the target directory for build results: